Fettuccine Alfredo

-Fettuccine Alfredo (/it/) is a pasta dish consisting of fettuccine tossed with butter and Parmesan cheese which melt and emulsify to form a rich cheese sauce coating the pasta.
-Originating in Rome in the early 20th century, the recipe is now popular in the United States and other countries.
+Fettuccine Alfredo (/it/) is a pasta dish consisting of fettuccine tossed with butter and Parmesan cheese which is melted and emulsified to form a rich cheese sauce coating the pasta.
+Originating in Rome in the early 20th century, the recipe is now known primarily in the United States and other countries.

-The dish is named after Alfredo Di Lelio, a Roman restaurateur who is credited with its creation and subsequent popularization.
+The dish is named after Alfredo Di Lelio, a Roman restaurateur who created and popularized it.
 Di Lelio's tableside service was an integral part of the recipe's early success.
 Fettuccine Alfredo is a variant of standard Italian preparations fettuccine al burro, pasta burro e parmigiano, and pasta in bianco.

-Outside of Italy, cream is sometimes used to thicken the sauce, and ingredients such as chicken, shrimp, or broccoli may be added when fettuccine Alfredo is served as a main course.
+Outside of Italy, cream is sometimes used to thicken the sauce, and ingredients such as chicken, shrimp, or broccoli may be added when Fettuccine Alfredo is served as a main course.
 Neither cream nor other additional ingredients are used in Italy, where the dish is rarely called "Alfredo" outside of Rome.